- The natural rights to punish

 Hobbes treats crime and punishment as part of the normal relationship between sovereign and subject.
 It is important for him that punishments are specified in the laws and applied only to those convicted of crimes.
 That is what distinguishes the way sovereigns treat their subjects from the way they treat their enemies.
 Enemies can be attacked even if they are innocent and sovereigns need not limit the violence they use against them.

-Locke, by contrast, was inclined to describe the state as being at war with criminals.
+Locke, by contrast, was inclined to describe criminals as being at war with other members of society.
 For instance, he held that criminals forfeit their rights and so may be kept as slaves (see §23 above).
 The crimes that could lead to this treatment seem to include theft (§18).

 This is surprising.
 Locke emphasizes natural rights and limited government while Hobbes has no natural rights and supports absolute government.
 To put it another way, Locke is the nice guy and Hobbes is the mean guy.